lumeche/appDirect/README.md

-This application is a evaluation from appDirect to apply for senior software engineer.
+This application is an evaluation from appDirect to apply for senior software engineer position.
 It was made with JAVA, maven and spring-boot.

 Since it contains the web server embedded (Apache tomcat) there is no need to build a war file from it and deploy it in